IAJGS Conference Chairs

 many facets of Jewish genealogy.

-will provide suggestions on how to get started, where to find resources,
+provide suggestions on how to get started, where to find resources, and

-and how to organize what you are doing.
-Dr. Miller will also cover how to
+how to organize what you are doing.
+Dr. Miller will also cover how to get the

 There are over 35 Birds of a Feather (BOF) meetings along with additional

 SIG meetings.
 Eleven computer workshops will be offered, limited to 25

 attendees each.
 Participants will need to bring a laptop computer with

 Evening sessions will include the annual JewishGen gathering, which will

 introduce some major changes coming at that organization.
 Subsequent

 evenings will feature the Pamela Weisberger Memorial Lecture, the ever

 popular Jewpardy! game show night, and the Gala Banquet, featuring